 5. Transfer the water used to cook potatoes & about 1/2 to 3/4 cup more of water to the cooking vessel.

 6. Add green chillies slit into 2.
 Bring it to boil.
 Check & adjust salt.

 7. Add crystal asafoetida dissolved in water to the boiling rasam.
 Simmer it for 3-4 minutes so that it thickens a little & potato combines well with water added.

 8. Put off the flame.
-Potato starch makes this rasam a little thick with time but for the most part, it's watery & is yet tasty.
+Potato starch makes this rasam a little thick with time (on cooking and cooling down) but for the most part, it's watery & is yet tasty.

 9. Seasoning : Heat oil in a tempering pan, add in mustard seeds.
 When they stop spluttering, add in dried red chilli broken into pieces, curry leaves, asafoetida powder (if needed) & let them sizzle for few seconds.